Kigurumi Washing & Care

 - When drying, avoid heat, especially if your kigu features faux fur.
 If your dryer has a 'cool' or 'air-dry' setting, you may use that to dry your kigu.
 Otherwise, hang your kigu to air dry on a drying rack while taking special care to support the kigu– just placing the heavy, wet kigu on a hanger may stretch and damage the kigus' shoulders.

 - Never iron your kigu.

 For spot cleaning stains on fleece or other fabric, a non-chlorine based stain remover such as Folex or Spot Shot works well.
-Make sure to test any stain remover on a small, non-visible part of your garment first.
+Make sure to read the instructions on the bottle and test any stain remover on a small, non-visible part of your garment first.

-If your kigu begins to pill, you can fix pilled or old fleece by brushing the fleece with a velvety fabric lint brush (such as this one).
+Avoid excessive friction to reduce pilling, but if your kigu begins to pill, you can use a grippy lint brush (such as this one) to it out.
 Avoid 'fabric shavers', they'll continuously remove material from your kigu until it's threadbare.
 Grippy lint brushes will instead gently comb the clumped fibers of your fleece so its straight and fluffy again.

 Caring for and Cleaning Faux Fur Accents

 Run through the fur with a plastic comb every so often to keep it neat and tidy (but try to avoid combing the fleece).
 When storing your kigu, try and avoid folding the fur or it may become crimped over time.
 If your fur becomes stained, we recommend a stain-remover such as Folex or Spot Shot.